joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/27/us/rock-fall-death-glacier-national-park.html

 **Tornado Damage Reported in Wisconsin as Storms Unleash Heavy Rain and Winds**\
-`Forecasters warned that more storms were expected through the day.`\
+`Forecasters warned that more storms were expected into the evening.`\
 https://www.nytimes.com/2026/07/27/weather/chicago-wisconsin-tornadoes-forecast.html

 **McConnell Extends Senate Leave, Will Miss State Picnic**\